Zlabst/input-cache/README.md

 </html>
 ```

 This example show a confirm box containing a stringified version of the cache before the user leaves the page.

+More examples can be found in the examples directory